ecammnetwork/minimal-mistakes/docs/_ecamm-live-manual/008-interview-mode.md

 #### Preparing Your Guests

 We recommend having your guests join well in advance for a test call.
-This will allow you to ensure that the guests have a sufficient computer, web browser, camera, and microphone, and a suitable internet connection.
+This will allow you to ensure that the guests have a sufficient computer, web browser, camera, microphone, and a suitable internet connection.

 #### When Guests Join